mstancl/selenium-framework-demo/README.md

   #####STEPS

-  - `Git clone https://github.com/mstancl/selenium-framework-demo.git`  via git bash
+  - `git clone https://github.com/mstancl/selenium-framework-demo.git`  via git bash
     - Or you can open Intellij - File - new -> project from version control and paste the .git URL
   - Open the project in IntelliJ ( file -> open)
   - Go to settings and configure Maven and Git to point to your sources